P/PPS 01.01 - Presidential Policy and Procedure Statement

 PERIODIC REVIEW OF POLICY AND PROCEDURE STATEMENTS

-Minor Pen and Ink (P&I) Changes may be requested to be made to a PPPS either in the regular periodic review cycle or out-of-cycle if changes are recommended to a policy or procedure.
-A Pen and Ink Change may be requested by memo to the President, who will either approve the change to be made or request it be forwarded for review through the President’s Cabinet.
-When approved, notification via electronic mail stating P&I Changes have been made to the PPPS and indicating what the specific changes are will be sent to President’s Cabinet members and to other individuals who report directly to the President.
-The official web version will be updated to reflect the P&I Changes.
+Minor Pen and Ink (P&I) changes may be requested to be made to a P/PPS either in the regular periodic review cycle or out-of-cycle if changes are recommended to a policy or procedure.
+A P&I change may be requested by memo to the president, who will either approve the change to be made or request it be forwarded for review through the President’s Cabinet.
+When approved, notification via electronic mail stating P&I changes have been made to the P/PPS and indicating what the specific changes are will be sent to President’s Cabinet members and to other individuals who report directly to the president.
+The official web version will be updated to reflect the P&I changes.

 REVIEWERS OF THIS PPPS

 Reviewers of this PPPS include the following:

 Position Date President January 1 E4Y

 This PPS has been approved by the following reviewer and represents Texas State University Presidential policy and procedure from the date of this document until superseded.